This post was last updated on 16 February 2023.

 4. Usage of the mutupo, chidao and detembo varies between men and women

 The usage of totems, praise names and clan poems varies between men and women.
 A child will adopt the totem of the father.
-A woman will be addressed by way of the totem into which she is born, but not the praise name.
+A woman will be addressed by way of the totem of the family which she is born into, but not the praise name.
 On the other hand, a man will be addressed by way of the totem or the praise name.
 Once a woman gets married, she can be addressed by the praise name of her husband in addition to her own totem.
-Clan poems will have variations so as to differentiate between praising a woman as opposed to a man.
+In addition, clan poems will have variations so as to differentiate between praising a woman as opposed to a man.

-So for example, If I am of the Mwoyo totem, and praise name Chirandu; while both my brother and I can be addressed as Mwoyo, as a woman I cannot be addressed as Chirandu.
+So for example, If I am of the Moyo totem, which has clan praise name Chirandu; while both my brother and I can be addressed as Moyo, as a woman I cannot be addressed as Chirandu.
 Only boys and men can be addressed as Chirandu.
 However, the wife of my brother may be addressed as Chirandu.

 A common use of praise poetry although waning, is to show gratitude to one’s spouse.
 Back in the day, a woman would recite her husband’s praise poem to calm him, soothe him or praise him as appropriate.
 The man too would in similar circumstances achieve the same through use of words denoting his wife’s totem.
 The intended result was restoration of marital bliss, joy and a display of mutual respect between couples.